An Unlikely Breastfeeding Story

 When my first baby was born I thought I would be surrounded by medical experts who would be informative on all options, not just breastfeeding.
 Instead, I received comments that made me feel like no matter what, even if the world ends tomorrow, I should always breastfeed my baby.

 My milk took forever to come in, possibly due to stress.
-When it did arrive, I felt like a human with two giant dangly cow udders from my chest.
-Although overwhelmed with the amount of milk I had during the first days, finally, I could feed my baby!
+When it did arrive, POW!
+I was overwhelmed with the amount of milk I had during the first days, finally, I could feed my baby!

-Putting washing out one day, as I leant down my partner was laughing in the back doorway at something.
-He was laughing at me.
-My new milk balloons had made their way out of my maternity bra and I had been watering the grass for a good 10 seconds.
+One day while leaning over the washing basket outside, my partner stood at the back door giggling at me.
+My new milk balloons had made their way out of my maternity bra and I had been watering the grass for a good few seconds.

 The Sad Part